folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The blood of Uriah's on my hands 'cause I'm that killer who had Bathsheba" > Lecrae, a girlfriend and an unborn child

 * In contrast to Kendrick, Lecrae has never given any indication that he was significantly involved with any shooting or gang activity that could have led to someone’s death.
-We may then wonder, why Lecrae claims that he has “blood on his hands”.
+We may then wonder why Lecrae claims that he has “blood on his hands”.

-* Given that Lecrae’s confession about being a killer is tied to a confession about having sex with someone who he shouldn’t have been having sex with, it is likely that Lecrae is alluding to an earlier period of his life when he impregnated a woman who later had an abortion.
+* Given that Lecrae’s confession about being a killer is tied to a confession about having sex with someone with whom he shouldn’t have been having sex, it is likely that Lecrae is alluding to an earlier period of his life when he impregnated a woman who later had an abortion.

-* The choices that led to the abortion happened after Lecrae had already become a Christian and in theory accepted the idea that he shouldn’t have sex outside of marriage.
+* The choices that led to the abortion happened after Lecrae had already become a Christian and, in theory, accepted the idea that he shouldn’t have sex outside of marriage.
 However, like King David, Lecrae’s old habits and desires drove him to remain sexually active with a girlfriend.
 Like Bathsheba, the girlfriend at some point told Lecrae that she was pregnant.

 * Due to the influence of the Christian community that he was part of, Lecrae had theoretically accepted the idea that he should not advocate for an abortion in this particular situation.
 The girlfriend was also apparently open to the idea of keeping the pregnancy.
 However, Lecrae was unwilling to take on the responsibility of becoming a father while risking his opportunities and image, so he helped sway the girl towards the decision of having an abortion.